la-jarre-a-son/midi-jar/README.md

     - `key names` - name of the notes
     - `chord degrees` - degrees of each note of the detected chord
     - `tonic` - a little dot on the chord tonic
-- Enabling elements:
+- Customizing elements:
   - `chord` - the detected chord
+  - `alternative chords` - a list of other detected chord names if any
+  - `chord name` - full name of the chord
+  - `chord notation` - choose how chords are notated
+    - `long` - maj, min, dom, dim, aug
+    - `short` - M, m, dim, aug
+    - `symbol` - Δ, -, °, +
+  - `allow omissions` - detect chords with omitted intervals (like 5P, 9M and 11P)
+  - `highlight chord alterations` - display chord parts more distinctly
-  - `notation` - the music notation of the played notes
+  - `notation` - the staff notation of the played notes
+  - `notes` - the notes played in order
   - `piano` - a keyboard displaying your played notes
-  - `alternative chords` - a list of other detected chord names if any
   - `intervals` - a list of intervals that constitutes the chord

 ### Customize via CSS